PRECIOUS-Gold ticks up on weaker US dollar, bond yields

 Even after the dramatic moves in gold prices over the past 24 hours, "for now, the overall trend for gold still looks bullish," said Ilya Spivak, head of global macro at Tastylive.

-A wave of profit-taking seems to have triggered after gold rallied at weekly open, to catch-up to Fed Chair Jerome Powell's dovish comments from Friday, along with "pre-positioning ahead of this week’s event risk (Reserve Bank of Australia and Bank of Canada rate decisions, U.S. jobs data)," added Spivak.
+A wave of profit-taking seems to have been triggered after gold rallied at the weekly open, to catch up to Fed Chair Jerome Powell's dovish comments from Friday, along with "pre-positioning ahead of this week's event risk (Reserve Bank of Australia and Bank of Canada rate decisions, U.S. jobs data)," added Spivak.

 However, traders have lowered their Fed rate cut bets by March next year to about 60%, from 70% on early Monday, CME's FedWatch Tool shows.